katarinastuart/Ev1_SelectionMetaAnalysis/README.md

 cp $DIR/data/starling_3populations.plink.log .
 ```

 Let's take a quick look at both the original PLINK ped file, and the new one.
 Do you notice anything worrying?
-We have manually manipulated our file, and by not checking that the ordering of individuals in our xxx metadata file is in the same
+We have manually manipulated our file, and by not checking that the ordering of individuals in our metadata file is in the same as the ordering of individuals in the .ped file, we have accidentally misassigned genotype information to the wrong sample and population IDs!
+This is something you should be very careful of when manually manipulating data.
+If you want to fix this up in your own data, you can follow the instructions above under 'If you are working on your own data: checking metadata file order', but for now we will proceed with this slightly wrong data as the code is the same.

 ```
 #original